 Associate Director of Academic Advising and Assistance

 The Center for Student Academic Success is here to make sure you have the tools to succeed while you are at Gonzaga.
-Deb Stevenson, Director of the Center for Student Academic Success, and Jill Culley, Associate Director of Academic Advising and Assistance, are here today to give you an initial look at all of the resources CSAS has for you, ranging from Academic Advising and Assistance with academic progression plans, to connecting students to Disability Resources for an alternative learning plan, and everything in between, including free academic tutors.
+Jill Culley, Associate Director of Academic Advising and Assistance, is here today to give you an initial look at all of the resources CSAS has for you, ranging from Academic Advising and Assistance with academic progression plans, to connecting students to Disability Resources for an alternative learning plan, and everything in between, including free academic tutors.

 Contact: email@example.com or 509-313-4072

 Associate Director of Student Involvement

 The Student Involvement and Leadership office impacts almost every aspect of life outside of the classroom, and even engages in some parts of the academic experience.
 Joey Sammut, Associate Director for Student Involvement, is excited to talk to you about all the different ways you can get involved on campus.
 Whether it is learning new ways to lead through the Gonzaga Student Body Association, leading a club sport/program, or anything in between, Gonzaga has a spot for you.

 Administrative Assistant for the College of Arts & Sciences

 Gonzaga's College of Arts & Sciences launched the Center for Undergraduate Research & Creative Inquiry (CURCI) in 2016 in order to promote and celebrate the transformative educational experiences that occur through student-faculty collaborations.
 CURCI helps students get connected with research opportunities in a variety of fields, as well as providing funding for projects to allow students time to explore.
 Come learn about how you can get involved in undergraduate research opportunities from Amy Barton, an Administrative Assistant for the College of Arts & Sciences.